 In the 1850s, most of America’s lighthouses were upgraded with a more efficient lighting apparatus, the Fresnel lens.
 Sapelo Lighthouse received a revolving fourth-order Fresnel lens in 1854 that changed the characteristic of the light to fixed white, punctuated every forty seconds by a flash.
 Four years previously, the tower had been given its distinctive daymark of red and white horizontal bands to help mariners more easily identify it during daylight hours.
-Prior to the installation of the Fresnel lens with its single lamp, the lighting apparatus in Sapelo Island Lighthouse consumed roughly 540 gallons of oil or thirty-six gallons in each of its fifteen lamps.
+Prior to the installation of the Fresnel lens with its single lamp, the lighting apparatus in Sapelo Island Lighthouse consumed roughly 540 gallons of oil annually, or thirty-six gallons in each of its fifteen lamps.

 Confederate forces removed the lens from Sapelo Island Lighthouse before the Union Army occupied the island in 1862.
 Spalding had constructed a plantation mansion called South End House on the island in 1809.
 Although Thomas Spalding passed away in 1851, his son continued to live in the mansion until being forced to flee to the mainland by the advancing Union troops.